 In this mechanism the most important point is, a "selective extraction" is possible or not.

-We have already developed such a selective extraction program to implement the system.
-We have a downloadable demo program on the other page.
+In fact we have already developed such a selective extraction program to implement the system.
+However, we will not go down to the details about this.

 4. Media Database systems

 In this application area of steganography secrecy is not important, but unifying two types of data into one is the most important.